 One Light and a Reflector

 This is my usual go-to light setup for when I have a lot of food photography to do.
 It’s quick to set up and takes up a minimal amount of space, as well as giving good, reliable results.

 Food tends to look best when the main light is directed from the back or side of the dish.
-One way to do this is to put a light with a softbox or white umbrella at the back or to the side of the dish.
+One way to do this is to set up an umbrella or a light with a softbox at the back or to the side of the dish.

 Put the softbox as close up to where you are going to place the dish as possible without it touching or getting into your image.
 The closer and larger the light modifier, the softer the shadows.
 You don’t want harsh shadows on food unless you are shooting for a specific artistic effect.

 I have the softbox set directly at a right angle to my table, so the light is going across the top and one side of the food.
 Opposite the light, my white reflector would be set up to bounce the light back onto the unlit side of the food and lift the shadows there.

 You can use more than one reflector, and it doesn’t have to be a conventional reflector either!

 One of the best tips I got from a professional food photographer was to use scrunched-up pieces of aluminum foil to give reflections in smaller, hard-to-reach areas.